- Cystic acne is an inflammatory skin condition that usually requires treatment by a dermatologist

 Cystic Acne Scars

-Because acne cysts can be both deep and large, the risk of scarring is much higher with this form of acne than with a minor breakout of a few pimples and blackheads.
-However, several effective treatments for cystic acne scars exist.
+Because acne cysts can be both deep and large, the risk of scarring is much greater with this form of severe acne than with mild.
+This is why it is important to start treatment as soon as possible in order to avoid extensive scarring.

-- Dermabrasion: A high-speed brush removes the upper layers of damaged skin to allow new, healthy skin cells to take their place.
+- Microdermabrasion: A high-speed brush removes the upper layers of damaged skin, promotes collagen production and reveals new, healthy skin cells

-- Chemical peel: The application of chemicals such as salicylic acid, glycolic acid or lactic acid can help reduce scars primarily on the surface.
-It is less effective with deeper acne scars.
+- Chemical peel: The application of chemicals such as salicylic, glycolic or lactic acid can help reduce the appearance of mild-to-moderate scars

 Takeaway